 Already attended a taster or trial session, or one of our activities? .. then ..

-This club teaches advanced Scratch games design coding, how to build a website using professional hand coded methods (html and CSS), and how to originate, edit and integrate digital media such as games, images, sound and video.
+This club teaches advanced Scratch games programming, how to build a website using professional hand coded methods (html and CSS), and how to originate, edit and integrate digital media such as games, images, sound and video.